 Who doesn’t like a good story, it creates interest, curiosity and intrigue.
 Stories are being used more and more in business especially in blogs where experts are selling stories and brands are buying into those stories.

-Brand stories aren’t just a major part of the marketing strategy they are guiding principles which impact every part of a business.
+Brand stories aren’t just a major part of the strategy of a marketing agency they are guiding principles which impact every part of a business.
 They are not just a marketing message, they also act as a sales pitch to your target audience and they could act as a call to action to share your experiences and stories.